DECLARATIONS OF COVENANTS

 The following restrictions are imposed as a common scheme upon each Lot for the benefit of every other Lot, and may be enforced by any Owner.

-1. Re subdivision.
+1. Re-subdivision.
 No Lot shall be divided or re subdivided or cut into smaller parcels or tracts unless such re subdivision is expressly approved in writing by majority vote of the Owners.
 Notwithstanding anything to the contrary herein, under no circumstances shall any re subdivision be approved unless (1) all Lots resulting from such re subdivision are two (2) acres in size and have adequate access, and (2) adequate utility easements are created.
 A minimum of one (1) acre may be released by the lien holder on any Lot.

 2. Residential Use.
 Each Lot shall be used for single family residential purposes only and no part of any Lot shall be used for any business or commercial purpose; provided, however, that (1) a home office incidental to a Lot Owners’ business may be maintained within the Owner’s residence, and (2) Developer may construct, occupy and maintain a temporary sales office on any unsold Lot.
-Buying & selling ranch animals is not considered a business purpose.

 4. Size and Construction of Residences.
-Each permanent residence constructed on a Lot shall have a living area of no less than one thousand six hundred square feet (1,600 square feet of cooled and heated space) exclusive of garages, carports and porches.
+Each permanent residence constructed on a Lot shall have a living area of no less that one thousand five hundred square feet (1,500 square feet of cooled and heated space) exclusive of garages, carports and porches.
 Separate garage buildings, storage facilities, servants’ quarters and guest houses shall be of all new material and shall be of equivalent and harmonious construction, design and color to the main residence.
 All residences must have a minimum of a two car garage either attached or detached.
 All construction shall have the prior written approval of the Architectural Control Committee.
 The location and specifications of the septic system shall be expressly approved in writing by the Architectural Control Committee prior to the beginning of the construction of the primary residence.

 5. Masonry requirements.
 Each house must have 75% masonry.
 Log homes are acceptable.